Vishal-k-Vinu/Medical-IR/README.md

       Ranking Engine (Already Handled by Pinecone)

-* This project does not require a custom ranking engine implementation, because:
+* This does not require a custom ranking engine implementation, because:
 Pinecone automatically provides ranking
 When you perform a query:
 index.query(vector=embedding, top_k=5)